 Master of Teaching (Secondary)

-Students applying for Federation University’s Master of Teaching (Secondary) may be eligible for a $15,000 stipend to assist with study and paid on-the-job training (up to $47,000) while they complete their studies.
-Applicants are required to hold a bachelor’s degree and be able to train and work in an area of workforce shortage to be eligible.
-Applications for the hybrid (earn while you learn) accelerated pathway open in August 2021 for the Semester 1 2022 intake.
+Students applying for Federation University’s Master of Teaching (Secondary) may be eligible for a $15,000 stipend (paid in instalments while studying) to assist with study and paid on-the-job training (up to $47,000) while they complete their studies.
+Applicants are required to hold a bachelor’s degree and be able to work in an area of workforce shortage.

 In addition to the hybrid accelerated pathway program, students may choose to study our Master of Teaching (Secondary) - available on-campus at Mt Helen (Ballarat), completed over 1.5 years (accelerated).
 You also have the opportunity to complete the program part-time over 3 years via online learning (part-time study is not available to international students).

 Through coursework linked to the Australian Graduate Teaching Standards, student-centred teaching approaches, classroom observations in diverse schools, practitioner inquiry, and by learning in supported professional learning communities, students develop the skills, understandings and dispositions for effective teaching.

 Find out more about the Master of Teaching (Secondary).

 To be eligible for the accelerated hybrid program you must: